thisismorris/morrisfan/blog_pic/workshop/Salary_nego.md

     - long term

 ## How - Basics of Negotiation
-- negotiation is a process, rather than a point in time event.
+- negotiation is a process, rather than a point-in-time event.
 - preparation is key: the process starts before you get to the offer.
     - relocation
     - financial